percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/innobackupex/preparing_a_backup_ibk.rst

 ================================================================================
- Preparing a Full Backup with |innobackupex|
+ Preparing a Full Backup with *innobackupex*
 ================================================================================

-After creating a backup, the data is not ready to be restored.
-There might be uncommitted transactions to be undone or transactions in the logs to be replayed.
-Doing those pending operations will make the data files consistent and it is the purpose of the **prepare stage**.
-Once this has been done, the data is ready to be used.
+The purpose of the **prepare stage** is to perform any pending operations and make the data consistent.
+After creating a backup, for example, uncommitted transactions must be undone or log transactions must be replayed.
+After this stage has finished, the data is ready.

-To prepare a backup with |innobackupex| you have to use the :option:`innobackupex --apply-log` and full path to the backup directory as an argument::
+To prepare a backup with *innobackupex* you have to use the `innobackupex --apply-log` option and full path to the backup directory as an argument::

   $ innobackupex --apply-log /path/to/BACKUP-DIR